Pat Austin: Racing career

 In 1999, Austin noticed that IHRA drivers such as Von Smith having success in Hoosier Racing Tires.
 Austin had been experiencing severe tire shake and tire spinning problems.
 So he purchased a set of Hoosiers at the U.S. Nationals and used them in second round qualifying at the next event at Dallas, which was the first time that Hoosiers were used in an NHRA event.
 After having a relatively slow pass, he made gear ratio adjustments at later events.
 He started using the tires for all passes after having a 5.64 second pass.
 He had the first pass in the 5.5 second range (5.56 seconds at 257 mph) and won the race, marking the first time that a Hoosier tire won an NHRA Alcohol Funny Car event.

-In 2000, he recorded his 70th career victory, which put him fourth on the NHRA all-time win list.
+In 2000, Austin recorded his 70th career victory, which put him fourth on the NHRA all-time win list.
 He had his 75th national victory at Pomona's 2002 NHRA Winternationals.
 At that time he had 81 points wins for a total of 156 victories.

 Austin now runs the Pat Austin's Pro Max Performance Centers, which is a national automotive parts dealer and it services cars in the Puget Sound.